• Skip to main content

 south doors of florence baptistery

-Pisano decided to decorate the first 20 panels with the most important episodes from the life of John the Baptist, dedicating the South Door of the Florence Baptistry to the history of John the Baptist.
-For the remaining 8 panels, Pisano decided to reproduce the four theological virtues and the four human virtues.
-The final message brought by these panels is the eternal contrast between life (left panels) and death (right panels).
-To find the real peculiarity of these panels, we have to observe their style.
-In fact, they seem to have a gothic influence which can prove how Florence was already exchanging and absorbing ideas from other countries.
-These panels are the proof that, despite the absence of papers or internet, ideas and styles were constantly exchanged in Europe.
+The final message of these panels is the eternal contrast between life (left panels) and death (right panels).
+To find the real peculiarity of these panels, we have to observe their style and they seem to have a Gothic influence.
+This would show Florence was already exchanging and absorbing ideas from other countries.
+These panels are proof that, despite the absence of papers or the internet, ideas and styles were constantly exchanged in Europe.

 The North Door